TrackerLounge/LittleWing/README.md

 </tbody>
 </table>

 This required that I drill/chisel deadbolt reciever holes into the door jam and install metal deadbolt plates.
+Even with the carpeting as padding, the door jam still shows signs of scrapping/gouging.

 <table>
 <thead>